Samagra-Development/docs/blog/2020-05-31-samiksha-behind-the-scenes.md

 ![Architecture](https://samagra-development.github.io/docs/img/SamikshaArchitecture.png) _This is how they connect in the overall structure._

-The challenge with a lot of OpenSourceSS projects is not the quality, but interoperatability.
+The challenge with a lot of Open Source projects is not the quality, but interoperatability.
 Even when you are able to find something that is in a language that you know, you are not able to figure out how to make customizations to the code due to bad (and mostly no) documentation on the code.
-Often it is more a reflection on what killset and frameworkis your team knows and how cutting edge you want (can afford) to be.
+Often it is more a reflection on what skillset and frameworks your team knows and how cutting edge you want (can afford) to be.

 Selecting O projects is a science in its own right.
 With so many choices, it is inevitable that you would end up with decision fatigue.